‘Teen Mom OG’ Star Catelynn Lowell Shares Rare Photo With Her Soulmate

-Catelynn Lowell and Tyler Baltierra keep their fans updated on social media, but they typically share photos of their adorable daughters.
+Catelynn Lowell and Tyler Baltierra keep their fans updated on social media, typically also sharing photos of their adorable daughters in the process.
 In fact, it has been quite a while since they shared an updated photo of themselves together on social media.
-Over the weekend, Catelynn took to Instagram to share two new photos of herself with Tyler, calling him her soulmate.
+Over the weekend, Catelynn took to Instagram to share two new photos of herself with Tyler, also taking the time to call him her soulmate.

 In the photo, Catelynn is wearing a yellow sweater and black jeans as she sits beside Tyler.
 Both Cate and Ty are smiling at the camera and she writes that she loves her “soulmate.”

 Catelynn also shared a second photo of the couple together.
-It looks like it was taken not long after the first photo and shows the couple still sitting beside one another, but this time they are laughing.
+It looks like it was taken not long after the first photo, and shows the couple still sitting beside one another.
+However, this time they are laughing.
 Catelynn shared an adorable caption on the Instagram photo.

 “The way you can make me laugh brings so much joy to my life.”